hmccode/hmccode.github.io/_posts/2017-03-04-mosaic-digital-memberships.md

 featured_image: /images/cover.jpg
 ---

 Digital Memberships refer to the memberships that are delivered to the members via the app.
-Right now, there is a small percentage of our active memberships are considered digital, this is expected to change soon with the advent of many mobile apps in so many programs.
+Right now, there is a small percentage of our active memberships considered digital, this is expected to change soon with the advent of many mobile apps in so many programs.

 Digital Memberships support 3 modes of operation for the mobile app: